okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/main/index.md

 ## About CORS

-[Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) is a mechanism that allows a web page to make an AJAX call using [XMLHttpRequest (XHR)](https://xhr.spec.whatwg.org/) to a domain that is different than the domain where the script was loaded.
+[Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) is a mechanism that allows a web page to make an AJAX call using [XMLHttpRequest (XHR)](https://xhr.spec.whatwg.org/).
+Use XHR to call a domain that is different than the domain where the script was loaded.
 Such cross-domain requests would otherwise be forbidden by web browsers as indicated by the [same origin security policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-CORS defines a [standardized](http://www.w3.org/TR/cors/) way in which the browser and the server can interact to determine whether or not to allow the cross-origin request.
+CORS defines a [standardized](http://www.w3.org/TR/cors/) way in which the browser and the server can interact to determine whether to allow the cross-origin request.

-In Okta, CORS allows JavaScript, which is hosted on your websites, to make an XHR to the Okta API with a token.
+In Okta, CORS allows JavaScript, which is hosted on your website, to make an XHR to the Okta API with a token.
 See [OAuth 2.0](/docs/guides/implement-oauth-for-okta/).

 Every website origin must be explicitly permitted through the Admin Console for CORS.
 See [Grant cross-origin access to websites](#grant-cross-origin-access-to-websites).

-If you are using [OAuth 2.0](/docs/guides/implement-oauth-for-okta/) tokens to make calls to Okta APIs, you don't need to add a Trusted Origin because OAuth for Okta APIs don't rely on cookies.
+If you’re using [OAuth 2.0](/docs/guides/implement-oauth-for-okta/) tokens to make calls to Okta APIs, you don't need to add a Trusted Origin because OAuth for Okta APIs don't rely on cookies.
 These APIs use bearer tokens instead.
 See [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).

 > **Caution:** You should only grant access to specific origins (websites) that you control and trust to access the Okta API.